lidanielm/negbot-app/README.md

 # Application for Negotiation Chatbot

+Hi!
+I'm Daniel Li, a sophomore studying computer science.
+This is my submission for the application for the Negotiation Chatbot developer position.

 This chatbot satisfies all the necessary requirements:
 - stores a list of offers from the user in Firebase
 - stores user's name in Firebase